9 Best Retaining Wall Materials for Your Yard

 Selecting the right material for a retaining wall in your sloped yard depends on several factors: your budget, aesthetic preferences, and the specific challenges of your property.
 Each material brings its own strengths when it comes to stabilizing slopes, enhancing design, and managing costs.
 Here’s a closer look at the main options available for retaining walls in Orange County.

-Concrete Block (CMU) Retaining Walls
+The Classic Choice: Concrete Block (CMU)

 Concrete Masonry Units (CMU) are known for their strength and adaptability, making them a go-to choice for walls that need to handle heavy loads or significant height differences.
 These blocks can be reinforced with rebar for added durability or used hollow for less demanding applications.